randyL78/design_patterns/README.md

 ## Strategy pattern

 The Strategy Pattern or Policy Pattern is a way of implementing a family of algorithms that can be selected at runtime and are interchangeable.
 It is a way of encapsulating behavior from the clients that use it.
-Use this pattern when a behavior has multiple implementations between sub classes, but not each sub class's implementation is unique.
-Ie... there may be 3 sub classes that handle the behavior one way and another 2 sub classes that handle it another way.
+Use this pattern when a behavior has multiple implementations, and you want to choose which one an object uses at runtime.